 First and foremost we need to understand what is healthy flirting.
-We have often heard that flirting is good for health but how do you it is healthy for both parties?
+According to research, flirting can be good for your mental health but how do you know it is healthy for both parties?
 Healthy flirting means respecting boundaries and ensuring that you are not offending the other person.
 It is supposed to be fun and casual.
 It doesn’t necessarily mean that you both are interested in each other.
-Since it is a fun activity, people can casually flirt as long as there is consent and no lines are being crossed.
+Since it is a fun activity, people can casually flirt as long as there is consent and no lines are crossed.

 What Is Unhealthy Flirting?

 Before we get into the key differences between healthy flirting and unhealthy flirting, let’s be clear about what constitutes completely unhealthy flirting i.e. the absolute non-negotiables in the Land of Flirting.

 Unhealthy flirting constitutes a lack of respect for boundaries and cares nothing for consent or the other person’s comfort levels.
 Remember, everyone has their own comfort zones of conversation and intimacy that make them feel good, and healthy and harmless flirting demands that you recognize this and flirt accordingly.
 Studies have shown that a bad flirt can immediately put off people and is often seen as a dealbreaker for the other party.

 In a nutshell, someone who is into unhealthy flirting is utterly selfish because their only motive while flirting is to ensure that they have a good time, even if the other person’s not really into it.
 Or they’re simply scratching a flirty itch without putting much thought into it.

 If we’ve thoroughly depressed and unnerved you with all this talk of unhealthy flirting, never fear.
 It’s time to look at some of the factors that are integral to healthy flirting, and how it differs from tired, creepy, and the cringiest pick-up lines that don’t work on anyone.